9 of the most beautiful gardens in Europe

 The next entry on our list of must-see gardens in Europe is an unusual one, and comes from Tromsø – a gorgeous city north of the Arctic Circle in Norway.

 You might think of Tromsø as a chilly place, but in the summer, its Arctic-Alpine Botanical Garden bursts into life.
 Packed with colourful plants from the coldest places on Earth, highlights include Arctic poppies, Siberian lilies and the Wilander Buttercup: a fragile yellow blossom that’s almost extinct due to climate change.

 If you’re here in late June, look out for the magnificent Tibetan blue poppy, which stands at over three feet tall.

-Tip: Tromsø is a great place to catch the midnight sun from late May to late July, where the skies are warm with colour 24-hours a day.
-And if you’re planning a trip to Scandinavia, check out these other spectacular places to visit in Norway for inspiration.
+Tip: Tromsø is a great place to catch the Midnight Sun from late May to late July, where the skies are warm with colour 24-hours a day.
+If you’re planning a trip there, check out our tips on the best things to do in Tromsø.

 Fly to Tromsø